Ra-Na/ocronpdf/README.md

 If you have it but you can't find it, you have no advantage over not having it.
 Scanned PDFs should be indexed and searchable.
 I recommend combining your PDF collection with [recoll](https://www.recoll.org/index.html) to quickly find anyting you actually have.

 # To do
-- Implement parallelization of the image processing
 - Better error handling
-- Rudimentary dependency checks are in place, but there is no version checking
+- Rudimentary dependency checks are in place, but there is no minimum version checking